Baalkikhaal/Baalkikhaal.github.io/_posts/2022-04-20-Inculcating-scientific-temperament.md

 title: "Resources for scientific temperament"
 tag: physics
 tool: phd
 excerpt: "Scientific temperament is not a state.
-It is a continuous process for aligning one's behaviour to the inculcate the spirit of the scientific method.
+It is a continuous process for aligning one's behaviour to inculcate the spirit of the scientific method.
 There are many aspects to this process each addressing one or more of the pillars of the scientific method.
 Here are some guidelines that help nurture these aspects."
 date: 20th April, 2022
 ---

+## Scientific method

 The scientific method consists of four pillars